Our lawyers answer frequently asked questions about car accidents and personal injury claims.

 When should I contact a personal injury lawyer?

-For various reasons, it is best to consult an experienced accident injury attorney as soon as practical following a car collision or other accident.
+For various reasons, it is best to consult an experienced accident injury attorney as soon as practical following a car accident or other incident.
 Insurance companies begin their own investigations immediately upon notice of an insured's involvement in an accident which may give rise to a claim.
 You are best served by having your lawyer get a similar quick start on investigating the accident and your case.

 Within a relatively short time, evidence can disappear, witness' memories may fade and you might make critical mistakes which could harm your claim.

 Should I contact my own insurance company following a car accident?

 Yes.
 Most insurance companies require that an insured give prompt notice to the company of any accidents.
 This typically applies to auto, homeowners, umbrella and other polices for which your carrier may have a responsibility to cover any losses.
 It also applies whether or not you were at fault for the car accident.
 Failure to give timely notice could result in cancellation of your coverage.

-If your insurance company requests a written or recorded statement from you regarding the accident, you should consult an experienced personal injury attorney before agreeing to do this.
+If your insurance company requests a written or recorded statement from you regarding the accident, you should consult an experienced personal injury lawyer before agreeing to do this.

 Should I speak with representatives of the other party's insurance company?